Begin Achieving Marketing

 - The phrase Marketing Technology is being increasingly discussed in today’s business environment, but there are a number of people who may not know exactly what that phrase means.
 If you want to optimize the performance of your Marketing Department and become more efficient and successful, your Marketers must learn how to properly utilize the marketing technology tools.
 This White Paper, will examine the four broad categories that these tools fall under, why they are necessary, and the process for implementing them in your Marketing Department.

 - The Great Big Guide to Marketing Performance Management - Part 1: How To Attain High Performing MarketingStrategy, Planning and Investment Management are the focus of this first installation of the three-part series dedicated to helping you excel at Marketing Performance Management.
-This first ebook provides guidance for how to win corporate buy-in, use planning to improve performance, create internal systems of record, and shift your budgeting from a cost-accounting approach to a business outcome-based approach.
+This first installment to a three-part ebook provides guidance for how to win corporate buy-in, use planning to improve performance, create internal systems of record, and shift your budgeting from a cost-accounting approach to a business outcome-based approach.
 This series is must-read for Marketing leaders committed to building a high performing team that drives business results.

 - A Center of Excellence is defined as a team or entity that provides leadership, fosters best practices, facilitates research, and enhances the skills needed for a focused area.
 In many companies, Marketing Leadership Councils (MLC) play an essential role in transforming the marketing organization into a Center of Excellence.
 This White Paper is designed to assist CMOs and other key members of the leadership team establish and leverage an MLC as a vehicle to ramp marketing effectiveness and transformation.